cyrraz-off/rankings/README.md

 1. The Tale of the Princess Kaguya
 2. Spirited Away
 3. The Wind Rises
-4. Porco Rosso
+4. Howl's Moving Castle
-5. Howl's Moving Castle
+5. Princess Mononoke
-6. Princess Mononoke
+6. Whisper of the Heart
 7. Only Yesterday
-8. My Neighbor Totoro
+8. Porco Rosso
 9. Castle in the Sky
-10. Kiki's Delivery Service
+10. My Neighbor Totoro

 Victor Hugo's poems
 -------------------